Reimagining How Agencies Create Campaigns

 The accordion-menu could show/hide all the line items in the campaign and allowed users to navigate to them as well.

-I added a "Delivery" section to house ad scheduling and distribution settings: dayparting (when ads run), pacing (how budget is spent), and frequency (how often users see ads).
+I added a "Delivery" section to consolidate ad scheduling and distribution controls: dayparting (when ads run), pacing (how budget is spent), and frequency caps (how often users see ads).
+These settings previously didn't exist at all — agencies were making do without them or not using the platform.

 Delivery Section